LizaDoroshchenko/CV/automation-testing/readme.md

 12. What inheritance is;

 I also know what Java libraries are, what they are for and how to use them.
-To implement my tests, I used libraries such as TestNG, WebDriver and Bonigarcia.
+To implement my tests, I used libraries such as TestNG, WebDriver and Bonigarcia WebdriverManager.

 ## 8.3 TBD REST API Test Automation